PE Review Courses

 Let our 70-plus years of experience help prepare you to pass the exam on your first try.

 Courses taught include civil, electrical power, environmental and mechanical engineering, along with a wide variety of subspecialties within those disciplines.
-Participants learn in a small classroom setting from instructors who have first-hand knowledge of the course material.
+Participants learn in a small-group online setting from instructors who have first-hand knowledge of the course material.

 The Principles & Practice of Engineering (PE) Review Course consists of 24 hours of instruction, on 6 half-day Saturday sessions, focusing on problem solving techniques needed for the Professional Engineer Exam.
 The review courses presume that you have taken and passed the Fundamentals of Engineering (FE) Exam relevant to your discipline but need a “refresher” review of core topics for the PE Exam.
 Participants will be provided with a comprehensive binder of instructor handouts for the course and to aid them during their exam.